-Towards the end of each course, you will be invited to complete an online Course Feedback Form.
-Once completed, Course Feedback Forms are considered by the relevant course co-ordinator, Programme Director as well as the School Director of Education.
+Towards the end of each course, you will be invited to complete a Course Feedback Form.
+Once completed, they are considered by the relevant course co-ordinator, Programme Director as well as the School Director of Education.
 Ultimately, the University will consider the points raised in all Course Feedback Forms to ensure teaching is of a high quality.
 The University greatly values your comments and they do help when we are working on ways to improve what we are able to offer.